peterdri/ece-communications-labs/_ece450/lab2/rrc-shaping.md

 1. Run the flowgraph.
 Record the BER at $$\frac{E_b}{N_0}$$ values of 0, 2, 4, 6, 8 dB.
    - Plotting the time sink values also eats computational power.
 You may disable the *QT GUI Time Sink* blocks and any other unneeded QT GUI blocks.
+   - __* Ensure that when you change the `eb_n0_db` variable value that the Amplitude of the Noise Source also changes.
+If sigma is not changing something is wrong (if you're on windows, you might be able to wrap the `eb_n0_db` variable in a `float()` cast. *__
 2. Offset the delay (in the *Skip Head* block) by a single sample.
 Check the BER with no added noise.
-3. When the Eb/N0 value is discussed, it refers to the received energy per bit/noise power ratio.
-The $$\sigma$$ formula above is true for a matched filter as it relies on the input signal power and is true for WGN.
+3. When discussing an Eb/N0 value, it refers to the *received* energy per bit/noise power ratio.
+The $$\sigma$$ formula above is true for a matched filter as it relies on the *input* signal power and is true for WGN.
 What if this simulation was not a MF and not WGN?
-We will now conduct the appropriate measurements to find the Eb/N0 value independent of input signal or noise powers.
+The standard method of calculating Eb/N0 would be to measure the output signal and noise powers as done in the [previous section]({{ site.baseurl }}{% link _ece450/lab2/lpf-shaping.md %}) of the lab.
+Conduct the appropriate measurements to find the Eb/N0 value independent of input signal or noise powers.
    - Add the __*Multiply->Moving Average->QT GUI Number Sink*__ power measuring chain to the output of the receiving RRC filter.
 Record a power measurement there for:
      - Signal power (set noise power to 0).
      - Noise powers required for Eb/N0 of 0, 2, 4, 6, 8 dB (to do this, set the *Gain* in the Transmitting RRC to 0)